 Visitors are allowed to undertake permitted paid engagements (PPE) under Appendix 3 and 4 of Immigration Rules for Visitors.
 For instance, a professional footballer can enter the UK for giving a paid interview and also for attending meetings to discuss an agreement/contract.

 The PPE visitors are not allowed to use the PPE route repeatedly for temporary employment in the UK.
 Although payment is allowed to a PPE Visitor, this is only for a short engagement and the applicant’s/visitor’s main place of employment is overseas.
 In case, an applicant is making repeat visits to the UK on PPE, the visa is likely to be refused.
-This post provides information for the following types of PPE Visitor Visa Applications:

 The applicants – experts examiners and assessors – need to be employed outside the UK as PPE is only for a short duration, and the visitors should satisfy in the application that they will return to their employment in the home country after completion of their engagement in the UK.